mike-art123/fortune-app-sprint04/SPRINT-04B-TRIGGER.md

 5. Account upgraded to GitHub Pro (2026-07-19).
 Retriggering both workflows to test whether the account-level Actions restriction is lifted now that the account is on a paid plan.

+6. Previous two queued runs got permanently stuck in "Queued" (never started, 18+ minutes) and were cancelled.
+Retriggering with a fresh push per GitHub's own stuck-queue guidance.